 Teachers are not expected to prepare homework for vacationing students.
 Worksheets do not adequately duplicate the concepts taught in class.
 Depending on the circumstances, teachers may be able to prepare some skill practice pages, but teachers are likely to assign a daily writing journal, reading minutes, to track mileage and expenses, or suggest an online skill practice application.

 Cell phone and other electronic devices are not allowed to be turned on or used at school without a specific educational purpose and teacher’s permission.
 Any misuse of an electronic device that interrupts the learning environment will be temporarily confiscated.
 Any cell phone or device brought to school is done at the owner’s risk.
 The school will not be responsible for lost, stolen, or damaged devices.

 Students' toys and electronics should be left at home except for a specific purpose, such as sharing time, with teacher permission.
 Water guns or any look alike weapons are prohibited.
 Toys distract students from learning, and the school cannot be responsible for lost or stolen personal property.
 Items brought to school and confiscated will be held by the classroom teacher or in the school office until the end of the school day.

 A list of childcare centers and private individuals in the area, who have voiced an interest in doing childcare, is available in the school office.
-A fee-based after-school care program from an outside provider is available at West TV.
+A fee-based before and after-school care program from an outside provider is available at West TV.
 Please contact the school office for the list.
 The Beaverton School District and West TV do not screen or endorse any childcare services.